caitp/gulp-ddescribe-iit/README.md

 |--------------------------------|----------------------------------------
 | `allowDisabledTests`           | If set to a defined falsy value, will report errors when `xit` or `xdescribe` are used.
 Defaults to true
 | `noColor`                      | Defaults to `true` --- If false, disables color output.
+| `basePath`                     | Defaults to current working directory --- Used to determine relative path of file.
+If falsy, uses unmodified path.

 ## License